VamsiKrishnaMS/VamsiKrishnaMS/README.md

 💼 Professional Background 💼

-- As a Researcher, I have been on a fascinating quest to explore the limitless possibilities of Augmented Reality.
+- As a Researcher, I have been on a fascinating quest to explore the limitless possibilities in the software field.
 - My dedication to the field has led me to investigate new applications and technologies that have the potential to revolutionize industries.
 - I thrive on converting theoretical concepts into practical solutions that make a real-world impact.
 - As a seasoned Software Engineer, I have honed my skills in an array of programming languages and technologies.